zorn/NSTableView-ViewBased-ReloadRowBug/README.md

 StackOverflow: http://stackoverflow.com/questions/7616256/

+FIXED: I think I fixed this bug.
+Turns out you have to be careful about closing with [self.tableView endUpdates] before attempting any kind of reloadDataForRowIndexes:columnIndexes: on the tableview.

 ## Replication Instructions

 This app requires Xcode 4.2b6 or newer.
 It uses ARC and runs exclusively for Lion.